Exeter-Diabetes/CPRD-Cohort-scripts/01-At-diagnosis/README.md

 ## Script overview

-The below diagram shows the R scripts (in grey boxes) used to create the prevalent cohort.
+The below diagram shows the R scripts (in grey boxes) used to create the at-diagnosis cohort.

 ```mermaid
 graph TD;